vlstill/tedi/verification.md

 This approach allows checking robustness under both TSO and PSO and is built on the operational semantics of these memory models.
 This monitoring algorithm is implemented in the tool THRILLE and should be asymptotically faster than the one presented in \cite{Burckhardt2008} while also being sound and complete.

-Another approach to checking robustness under TSO is presented in \cite{Bouajjani2013}.
-This approach uses the notion of *attacks*, a form of restricted out-of-order execution which witnesses SC violations.
+Another possibility for checking TSO robustness is to use *attacks*, a form of restricted out-of-order execution which witnesses SC violations.
-The authors also provide an implementation in the \textsc{Trencher} tool which uses the SC model checker Spin \cite{Holzmann1997} as the backend for validation of attacks.
+This approach is presented in \cite{Bouajjani2013}, together with an implementation in the \textsc{Trencher} tool which uses the SC model checker Spin \cite{Holzmann1997} as the backend for validation of attacks.

 Restring programs running under the `x86` or POWER memory models to SC behaviours is explored in \cite{Alglave2011}.
 The work also presents \textsf{offence}, a tool which inserts synchronization into `x86` or POWER assembly to ensure stability.